femgineer/website/wp-content/plugins/customize-login-image/readme.txt

 3) You can translate the plugin into your own language.
 So far English and Spanish translations are included.
 Just translate the .po file in the /lang/ folder.

+4) You can choose if you want to show the server IP and/or server hostname on the login screen.

 = What can I do with this plugin? =

 You can upload a custom image for the login screen and specify the link attached to the logo.
 By default you are redirected to the homepage of your site.

 You can also set a custom background color for the login screen and add your own CSS.

+You can choose if you want to show the server IP and/or server hostname on the login screen.
+We find this extremly useful when changing the server of a WordPress installation.
+If you activate both checkboxes you will know inmediately if you are login in on the correct server.

 = What ideas is this plugin based on? =